Libraries - computers and internet

 Use of USB storage device

 Customers can upload and download files from and onto their own removable USB Flash Disc.
-Flash discs are available to purchase for £4.50 at all Bracknell Forest libraries.
+Flash discs are available to purchase for £4.50 at all Bracknell Forest libraries (£5 from 1 April 2017).

 In order to listen to multi-media, you must have your own headphones.
-You can purchase headphones in all Bracknell Forest libraries for £1.80.
+You can purchase headphones in all Bracknell Forest libraries for £1.80 (£2 from 1 April 2017).

 Printing and scanning